rdmorganiser/rdmo-docs/docs/management/catalogdevelopment.md

 If not already done, import the default [*Attributes*](#Attributes) first (you will need them later):

-* [Download the default attributes](https://github.com/rdmorganiser/rdmo-catalog/blob/master-rdmo2.x/rdmorganiser/domain/attributes.xml) (an xml file "attributes.xml").
+* [Download the default attributes](https://github.com/rdmorganiser/rdmo-catalog/blob/master-rdmo2.x/rdmorganiser/domain/attributes.xml) (an xml file `attributes.xml`).
 You can rename this file as you wish.
 * Go to the `Management` section in the top navigation bar.
   Select the previously downloaded XML file from the import option on the right hand side of the web page and click on the `import` button.